 Step 1: Get and fill out the necessary forms.

 You can find the forms from the civil clerk at the courthouse where you live, but you may want to find them before you go and fill them out at home or with an advocate from a domestic violence program.
-You will find links to forms online on our OH Download Court Forms page and you will find courthouse locations on our OH Courthouse Locations page.
+You will find links to forms online on our Ohio Download Court Forms page and you will find courthouse locations on our Ohio Courthouse Locations page.